 4. Data and Readiness for Future Savings

-Mid-year isn’t just about today-it’s about setting up for next year.
+A mid-year switch isn't just about today; it's about setting up for next year.
 A key factor is whether the new system generates proprietary data that can prove future savings.
-For instance, WellthCare’s patent-pending Readiness Index™ tracks actual preventive behavior and medication usage over 6-12 months.
-This data then automatically identifies:
+WellthCare's Readiness Index™, for example, tracks preventive behavior and medication usage over 6-12 months.
+That data then automatically identifies:

 - Which employees should move to Medicare (reducing employer risk).